Houston Expatriate Divorce Attorneys

 Divorces that involve either foreign nationals living in the US or US expats living abroad frequently involve property held across international borders.
 Texas has jurisdiction over property within its borders but not over property elsewhere.
 This does not mean that a Texas court cannot effectively divide your property, however.
 First, the Texas court will have the ability to approve any settlement agreement that is made between the parties regarding their property—regardless of where that property is located.
 Second, a Texas court, faced with property in different jurisdictions, may choose to award particular property to the spouse who has control over that property, to avoid enforcement problems arising from the jurisdictional dynamics of the situation.
 And our lawyers know when and how a divorce decree involving property located elsewhere may be enforced in other jurisdictions.

-To learn more about how courts typically divide property in international divorces, visit our international property division page.
+To learn more about how courts typically divide property in international divorces, visit our international asset issues page.

 A Team-Based Approach